-Sensitivity, as used here, refers to the lowest $E{50}$ that can be distinguished from background.
-Technology shortfall, as defined in the Internal Dosimetry chapter of the 10 CFR 835 Implementation Guide (DOE 2008b), occurs when the sensitivity of a dose assessment method is not adequate to meet the dose assessment requirements of 10 CFR 835.
-See (Carbaugh 2003c) for using the sensitivity of a bioassay measurement to assess the minimum detectable dose under a particular set of intake circumstances.
+Sensitivity, as used here, refers to the lowest E{50} that can be distinguished from background.
+Technology shortfall, as defined in the Internal Dosimetry Program chapter of the Radiation Protection Programs Guide for Use with 10 CFR 835 (DOE 2011a), occurs when the sensitivity of a dose assessment method is not adequate to meet the dose assessment requirements of 10 CFR 835.
+See (Carbaugh 2003b) for using the sensitivity of a bioassay measurement to assess the minimum detectable dose under a particular set of intake circumstances.

-The best accuracy and precision for $E{50}$ assessment in the DOE is that for intakes of tritium when assessments are based on urinalysis bioassay results.
+The best accuracy and precision for E{50} assessment in the DOE is that for intakes of tritium when assessments are based on urinalysis bioassay results.
 Doses can be assessed to within 10% to 20% after only a couple of measurements over a couple of days.
-Even a site with a detection limit of 0.01 uCi of $^3$ H per liter of urine (10,000 pCi/L) can detect 0.04 mrems immediately after a tritium intake, and 22 mrems 90 days after a tritium intake.
+Even a site with a detection limit of 0.01 uCi of 3 H per liter of urine (10,000 pCi/L) can detect 0.04 mrem immediately after a tritium intake, and 22 mrem 90 days after a tritium intake.
 With an average tritium sampling frequency of every 14 days, one can detect a committed effective dose of 0.1 mrem, or about 1000 times less than the level at which a bioassay program is required by 10 CFR 835.
 Two cases are shown in Table IX, for effective clearance halftimes of 10 days (Reference Man) and 7 days (typical of a summer day).
 Dose numbers are higher for effective clearance half-times shorter than 10 days.
 Thus, for tritium, accuracy, precision, and sensitivity are no problem.

 Table IX.
-Comparisons of Committed Effective Dose Detection Limits for Tritium Bioassay When $0.01 \mu \text{Ci/L}$ of $^3\text{H}$ Is Observed, as a Function of Time since Intake
+Comparisons of Committed Effective Dose Detection Limits for Tritium Bioassay When 0.01 μCi/L of 3H Is Observed, as a Function of Time since Intake

-$E{50}$ Inferred from 0.01 μCi/L of H in urine (mrem)
+E{50} Inferred from 0.01 μ Ci/L of 3 H in urine (mrem)

 Days Since Intake $T{eff} = 10 \text{ days}$ $T{eff} = 7 \text{ days}$

 1 0.04 0.03

 14 0.11 0.47

 90 22 220

-In the DOE, the worst accuracy for $E{50}$ assessments occurs for plutonium and actinides based on air monitoring data and worker's stay time.
+In the DOE, the worst accuracy for E{50} assessments occurs for plutonium and actinides based on air monitoring data and worker's stay time.
 Such measurements, however, may result in assessed doses that are both more precise and far more sensitive than doses assessed on the basis of bioassay measurements.
-In the case of plutonium, there is a technology shortfall for doses assessed on the basis of routine urinalysis bioassay; such programs have such poor sensitivity that they may miss doses of several rems (thousands of millirems).
-Continuous air monitors for plutonium can readily detect 10 to 30 DAC-h under field conditions, corresponding to $E{50}$ values of 25 to 75 mrem.
+In the case of plutonium, there is a technology shortfall for doses assessed on the basis of routine urinalysis bioassay; such programs have such poor sensitivity that they may miss doses of several rem (thousands of millirem).
+Continuous air monitors for plutonium can readily detect 10 to 30 DAC-h under field conditions, corresponding to E{50} values of 25 to 75 mrem.
 Lapel air samplers, for which air filters are measured in the laboratory, can do somewhat better.

-Short-lived decay products of Rn are found where there are radium-bearing residues of uranium ores.
+Short-lived decay products of 222Rn are found where there are radium-bearing residues of uranium ores.
 There is no practical method of bioassay for such decay products, so the only alternative is to use air monitoring results.